BlakeCLewis/MyPiLN/README.md

 WARNING!
 Electricity and heat are dangerous!
-Please be careful and seek professional help if you are not experienced dealing with high voltage and heat.
-Use this code/information at your own risk.

-Web-based Raspberry Pi Kiln Control Application:
+Web-based Raspberry Pi Kiln Control:
-- fork of pvarney/PiLN
-- switched out LCD for pioled, then again for RPLCD, but with i2c interface(2 GPIO pins)
+- switched out RPLCD with i2c interface(2 GPIO pins)
-	+ i2c is slow, blanking to refresh is anoying, so display class writes without blanking
-- switched out MySQL for sqlite3(low resource consumption)
+- switched out MySQL for sqlite3
 - achieved my goal to run on Rasberry Pi Zero W:
 	+ sqlite3 instead of MySQL
 	+ lighttpd instead of apache2 (apache memory was 1/2 pi zero memory, lighttpd does not even show up in top)
 	+ 'startx chromium-browser --start-maximized' (chrome in X with no window manager)
 	+ or 'startx konqueror', then shft-ctrl-F to go full screen
+    + or hit it with browser from other machine on your network
 - kiln sitter(KS) as a sensor
 	+ KS functions as 'ARMED', can not start firing without kilnsitter being armed
 	+ mode 1: set top temp lower than KS cone, thermocouple temp is shutoff trigger, KS is safety
 	+ mode 2: set top temp higher than KS cone, KS is shutoff trigger, thermocouple is safety
-- display class:
-	+ remove display code from main script
-	+ easier to change display hardware

 Future improvements:
-- wrap pioled into display class
+- record ambient temp with firing data:
 - thermocouple class:
 	+ ease switching thermocouple chip,
 	+ MAX31855 current harware,
 	+ MAX31856 has 50/60hz filter and a correction table and can do multiple types including S, minimal change
-	+ MAX31850 w/onewire interface, enables multiple thermocouples on one GPIO;
 - performance watchdog:
 	+ shutdown when a minimum rate cannot be maintained,
 	+ notify with options(continue, abort firing, abort segment);
 - inductive current sensors: monitor electric usage to calculate cost of firing, also as an element fault indicator;
 - zone control: thermocouple/section, conrol sections independently;
-- record ambient temp with firing data:
 - crash/loss of power recovery:
 	+ PI comes up, KS is armed & profile is 'Running' then consider unfinished segment
 	+ compare last timestamp of 'Running' firing to current time